Helpline for Children

 BC Association of Friendship Centres

-The Friendship Centre movement is built on community support, trust, strong leadership, tradition and faith and is mandated to improve the quality of life for Aboriginal Peoples throughout Canada.
-Located in Victoria, BCAAFC is the umbrella association for 25 Aboriginal Friendships Centres throughout British Columbia.
+The Friendship Centre movement is built on community support, trust, strong leadership, tradition and faith and is mandated to improve the quality of life for Indigenous Peoples throughout Canada.
+Located in Victoria, BCAAFC is the umbrella association for 25 Indigenous Friendships Centres throughout British Columbia.

-Non-profit dedicated to delivering Aboriginal child care services.
-Includes online library, job postings, training and Aboriginal Head Start pre-school programs.
+Non-profit dedicated to delivering Indigenous child care services.
+Includes online library, job postings, training and Indigenous Head Start pre-school programs.

 Grandparents Raising Grandchildren